App Maker CLI

 plugin preview <platform>

-This command enables you to preview the possible effects of native configurations ("ios", "android") made for a plugin in development, without affecting the default version.
+Allows to preview the potential impacts of native configurations ("ios", "android" and "huawei") made during the development of a plugin without affecting the default version.

 Example